NoahZinsmeister/ERC-1484/README.md

 ## ERC xxx Reference Implementation and Examples

 This repo contains the reference implementation for ERC xxx.
+The text of the ERC is in [ERC.md](./ERC.md).

-It also contains a test suite, as well as examples of smart contracts that leverage the Identity Registry.
+It also contains a test suite, as well as examples of smart contracts that leverage the protocol defined in the ERC.

+This ERC is currently being tracked at [PR 1484](https://github.com/ethereum/EIPs/pull/1484) in [ethereum/EIPs](https://github.com/ethereum/EIPs).

 ## To Run Locally
 - Install dependencies: `npm install`